ptrckqn/shadibeshai-website/src/pages/lab.md

   bio:
     - image: /uploads/saghar-helia-.jpg
       title: Saghar Chahar Mahali
-      sub: Former (Alumni) Master’s Student
+      sub: Former Master’s Student (Applied and Experimental Psychology)
       body: "Saghar (Helia) finished her MA degree in Experimental and Applied Psychology under Dr. Beshai’s supervision at the University of Regina.
         Currently, she is pursuing her PhD in Applied Social Psychology at the University of Guelph. "
-    - sub: "Former (Alumni) Master’s Student "
+    - sub: Former Master’s Student (Applied and Experimental Psychology)
       title: Amanda (Mandy) Wuth
       image: /uploads/mandy-wuth.jpg
       body: Her research expertise is in cognitive schemas, social cognitions, risk attitudes, and life history theory.
 She is also interested in mindfulness and workplace mental health.
-    - sub: Former (Alumni) Master’s Student
+    - sub: Former Master’s Student (Clinical Psychology)
       title: Adam Iskric
       image: /uploads/adam-iskric.jpg
       body: Now completing Graduate Training in Clinical Psychology at Hofstra University in New York.
-    - title: Sarah Nykiforuk
+    - title: Sarah Bjornson
-      sub: Honours Student
+      sub: Former Honours Student
-      image: /uploads/sarah-nykiforuk.png
+      image: /uploads/untitled-3-.jpg
-      body: Sarah is an Honours student in her final year of study at the Psychology Honours Program at the University of Regina.
+      body: Sarah graduated with a B.A.
+Honours in Psychology, University of Regina.
 She has an interest in self-compassion, mindfulness, and stress reactivity and recovery.
 Sarah intends to pursue a Master's and a Doctorate in Clinical Psychology.
     - title: Brooklyn Hammond
-      sub: Honours Student
+      sub: Former Honours Student
       image: /uploads/brooklyn-hammond.png
       body: Brooklyn graduated with a BA in Honours Psychology in 2018 and is currently working as a Job Coach for Ranch Ehrlo.
 She is enrolled in the